stopiccot/OpenSubdiv/documentation/vtr_overview.rst

 difficult to say what constitutes a "vertex" or a "face": they are each the sum of all the fields scattered amongst the many vectors included.

-*VtrLevel* represents a single level of a potential hierarchy and is capable of representing the complete base mesh.
+*Vtr::Level* represents a single level of a potential hierarchy and is capable of representing the complete base mesh.
 There are no members that relate data in one level to any other, either below or above.
-As such, any *VtrLevel* can be used as the base level for a new subdivision hierarchy (potentially more than one).
-All relationships between separate levels are maintained in the `VtrRefinement <#vtrrefinement>`__ class.
+As such, any *Vtr::Level* can be used as the base level for a new subdivision hierarchy (potentially more than one).
+All relationships between separate levels are maintained in the `Vtr::Refinement <#vtrrefinement>`__ class.

 Topological Relationships
 *************************

-*VtrLevel* requires the definition of and associations between a fixed set of indexable components for all three component types, i.e. an explicit edge list in addition to the expected set of vertices and faces.
-There are no explicit component objects in the representation, only an integer index (*VtrIndex*) identifying each component within the set and data associated with that component in the various vectors.
+*Vtr::Level* requires the definition of and associations between a fixed set of indexable components for all three component types, i.e. an explicit edge list in addition to the expected set of vertices and faces.
+There are no explicit component objects in the representation, only an integer index (*Vtr::Index*) identifying each component within the set and data associated with that component in the various vectors.